A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Introduction and the main results

 The proof of existence of an energy Morse function for a Morse-Smale diffeomorphism of the circle is an easy exercise.
 D.~Pixton \cite{Pixton1977} in 1977 proved that every Morse-Smale diffeomorphism of a surface has an energy function.
 There he also constructed an example of a Morse-Smale diffeomorphism on the 3-sphere which admits no energy function.
 The obstacle to existence of an energy function in his example was the {\em wild embedding} of the saddle separatrices in the ambient manifold (i.e. the closure of the separatrice is not a submanifold of the ambient space).
 From \cite{MePo2018} it follows that there are Morse-Smale diffeomorphisms with no energy function on manifolds of any dimension $n>2$.
 Therefore, following \cite{GrLauPo2009} for a Morse-Smale diffeomorphism $f$ we call a Morse-Lyapunov function with the minimal number of critical points (denote it by $\rho_{_f}$) a {\em quasi-energy function}.
 Notice that $\rho_{_f}$ is a topological invariant, i.e. if two diffeomorphisms $f,f':M^n\to M^n$ are topologically conjugate (that is there is a diffeomorphism $h:M^n\to M^n$ such that $h\circ f=f'\circ h$) then $\rho_{_f}=\rho_{_{f'}}$.
+Indeed, if $\varphi$ is a quasi-energy function for $f$ then $\varphi'=\varphi h^{-1}$ is a quasi-energy function for $f'$.

 In this paper we give a lower estimate of $\rho_{_f}$ for Pixton diffeomorphisms.
-The class of Pixton diffeomorphisms $\mathcal P$ is defined in the following way.
+The class of {\it Pixton diffeomorphisms} $\mathcal P$ is defined in the following way.
 Every diffeomorphism $f\in\mathcal P$ is a Morse-Smale 3-diffeomorphism whose chain recurrent set consists of four points: one source, one saddle and two sinks (for details see section \ref{Pico}).
 Notice that Pixton's example is a diffeomorphism of this class.
-According to \cite{BoGr} the class of topological conjugacy of a diffeomorphism $f\in\mathcal P$ is completely defined by the equivalence class of the {\em Hopf knot} $L_{f}$, i.e. the knot in the generating class of the fundamental group of the manifold $\mathbb S^2\times\mathbb S^1$ (see Proposition \ref{Pidy}).
+According to \cite{BoGr} the class of topological conjugacy of a diffeomorphism $f\in\mathcal P$ is completely defined by the equivalence class of the {\em Hopf knot} $L_{f}$ associated to $f$, i.e. a knot in the generating class of the fundamental group of the manifold $\mathbb S^2\times\mathbb S^1$ (see Proposition \ref{Pidy}).
 Moreover, any Hopf knot can be realized as a Pixton diffeomorphism.